Ymer Shahini, 48 years

 4:00: Up and busying about in the kitchen, Firdes is packing food for her daughter Nila.
 What they serve us on the university campus is no good and not enough to survive she says.
 Now in her second year of medicine, Nila comes home once a month to refill her bag.

 Speaking with a different accent, which the southern criticize as not being nice, the mountainers, with strong traditions have difficulties to integrate themselves.
-With a history of brutal family clan struggles, some southerners are even afraid of them and few are those who travel to the mountain villages.
+With a history of brutal family clan struggles, some southerners are even afraid of them and few are those that travel to the mountain villages.
 With her long reddish hair enlighning her easy smiling face, Nila has nothing to scare anyone.
 Desi puts has two bags full for her daughter and sees her away.
-There is more food then usual.
-It is the St-George feast, a sheep was killed and every family celebrates spring.
-“An important Muslim holiday” say the villagers of Fullquet.*
+Sheep were killed for the St-George and the celebration of spring and there is more food then usual in every family.
+“An important Muslim holiday” say the villagers of Fullquet.

 5:00 Nila walks fast to join her father Ymer already leaving the extended family yard followed by his two brothers Abaz and Mysym going to work.

-In line through the field to the nearby village of Pllichet the yearly riser then take a larger but still tiny and muddy rural road down the mountain.
+In line through the field to the nearby village in line through the field to the nearby village of Pllichet the yearly riser then take a larger but still tiny and muddy rural road down the mountain.
 If the majority of the country’s rural population still has to walk one to three hours to reach school and work, for the Shahini ‘s 20 minutes will bring them to the small town of Kols in the Mat valley.
 Buses are waiting, in front of the secondary school and the run down apartment buildings.
-One will take la to the capital, another her uncles to the chrome mine.
+One will take Nila to the capital, another her uncles to the chrome mine.
 They will, however, leave behind the unemployed whose number has risen since every day since the fall of communism.